-Then we went from the top down and asked the authors of the most upvoted stories if they’d be willing to expand on them.
+Then we went from the top down and asked the authors of the most upvoted stories if they’d be willing to elaborate on them.

-To foster experience sharing in your team, you need to create a safe atmosphere where the co-workers can talk to each other like friends.
-And when designing this opportunity, don’t forget to be human.
-Admitting your struggles and weaknesses in front of others helps you build stronger connections, motivate people to fight their fears and help them grow both professionally and personally.
+To foster experience sharing in your team, you should try and create a safe atmosphere where the co-workers can talk to each other like friends.
+Being human is key.
+Admitting your struggles and weaknesses in front of others helps you build stronger connections, motivate people to fight their fears, and help them grow both professionally and personally.

 To organize a similar session, here are a few points to consider:

-- Keep the groups small to provide a safe atmosphere
+- Keep the groups small to provide a space for more intimate discussions.